sertansenturk/symbtrdataextractor/README.md

 lyrics_sim_thres  : (optional) the maximum similarity threshold for two lyric
                     stuctures to be considered as variant of each other.
-The default is 0.75.
+The default is 0.75. save_structure_sim : (optional) boolean to add the melodic and lyrics similarity between each section and segment to the output or not
 extract_all_labels: (optional) boolean to treat all (explicit) annotations in
                     the lyrics as a section or not (e.g. INSTRUMENTATION labels).
                     The default is False.